Top 10+ Portland-Area Destination Playgrounds

 murase plaza

 “Wow!”
-Huuuuge!,” my two-year old said when we rounded the corner onto this beauty of a playground.
-Memorial Park boasts two large structures – one meant for younger kids, one for older (ages 5 and up or so).
+Huuuuge!,” one staffer’s two-year old said when they rounded the corner onto this beauty of a playground.
+Memorial Park boasts two large structures — one meant for younger kids, one for older (ages 5 and up or so).
 The structures both reflect a farm theme, with the structures actually looking like barns.
-(If that’s not enough, there’s a real barn just down the hill – though no animals in there.)
+(If that’s not enough, there’s a real barn just down the hill, where special events like kindie concerts are held — though no animals there.)
 The show-stopper is the two-story barn structure, with enough places to climb and swing from to make even your pickiest little monkey happy.
 There’s also a spiderweb-like climbing dome.
+A new nature play area was added in 2021.
 Walk just a few minutes across a grassy hill and you’ll find a well-designed splash pad.
 It’s got little waterfalls, a running stream and little upside-down “U” shaped water features to run through.
 The park also has plenty of spots for a picnic, including a grassy amphitheater, where you can catch views of mountain ranges through the trees.
 (Check out our guide to all the area’s splash pads here.)

 Good to know: They’ve got real bathrooms here, and nice ones too.
 And although there is the traditional swing set, it’s tucked away enough that your kids won’t be clambering for you to push them on them the whole time you’re there.